castaway/DBIx-Class-Hackathon/README.md

 * Travel by car: We're on the M4 between London and Bristol
 * Travel by train: Swindon Station is on many routes
 * Travel by air: Heathrow is aapprox 1 hour ride away by train, car and is a direct trip by National Express bus.

+### Budget/Sponsored

+* Breakfast/snacks/lunch
+* Internet, if the venue has it available
+* Local wifi network + server with CPAN
+* Development environment on server available if required (you'll just need a laptop/tablet with ssh+keyboard)
+* Room hire (tables, chairs, power)

+### Attendee pays

+* Transport
+* Accommodation (block booking may make cheaper, but only with planning).
+* Evening meals

 ### Sponsors